Going Dutch: Europe

 In Italy, Spain, Portugal, Greece, and Malta, it is rather uncommon for most locals to have separate bills, and is sometimes even regarded as rude, especially when in larger groups.
 In urban areas or places frequented by tourists, this has changed over the last decades.

 In the Nordic countries and the Netherlands, going Dutch is the norm for almost every visit to a restaurant, with larger groups being the exception, especially on more formal occasions.
 Though the Scandinavian countries are some of the most gender-equal in the world, it is still common and mostly expected for men (in a heterosexual context) to pay for lunch/dinner on romantic dates.
 One exception to this norm is in the case of a woman asking a man out, where it would be considered polite for the woman to pay the bill.
 If a date is over fika (in Sweden), the parties usually go Dutch, because of the usually smaller price tag.

+In Italy the phrase pagare alla romana ('to pay as the Romans [do]', 'to pay Roman-style') describes sharing a bill in equal parts.

 In Greece, the practice is colloquially called refené.